by Shri Thakur ’22

 Barrett is a mother of seven from Indiana and a conservative favorite known for her self-described originalist view of jurisprudence, and has emerged as a controversial nominee for the court.
 The Supreme Court has already leaned slightly to the right after the confirmations of Justices Neil Gorsuch and Brett Kavanaugh.
 Barrett’s nomination sets up an ugly confirmation battle that, if successful, could cement a clear conservative majority on the court for generations to come.

 Among liberal legal circles, Coney Barrett has come under fire for her personal beliefs that throw into question her ability to impartially serve on the Supreme Court.
-During an earlier confirmation hearing for the appellate court, for which she was confirmed 55-45, Senate Democrats such as Diane Feinstein (CA) criticized Barrett for her Orthodox Catholic beliefs, telling her that “the dogma lives strongly within you.”
+During an earlier confirmation hearing for the appellate court, for which she was confirmed 55-45, Senate Democrats such as Diane Feinstein (D-CA) criticized Barrett for her Orthodox Catholic beliefs, telling her that “the dogma lives strongly within you.”

 Democrats have also criticized Barrett for what they believe is the danger she poses to abortion rights in the United States.
 While Barrett has not publicly commented on whether or not she would vote to overturn the landmark abortion case Roe v.
 Wade, which established a constitutional right to an abortion, Barrett has taken the position that life begins at fertilization, and once signed on to a newspaper article that called the case, which was decided in 1973, “barbaric.”